Adjusted Age Calculator

 - If you've just welcomed your baby into the world, the calculator will tell you the exact moment you should start counting its adjusted age.

-Premature birth is often associated with a medical intervention - check your probability of a vaginal delivery after a C-section.
+Premature birth is often associated with a medical intervention - check your probability of vaginal delivery after a C-section using the VBAC Calculator.

 How to calculate the preemie adjusted age?

 Calculating the adjusted age is not as difficult as it seems - try it out!